Natalitta/Women-club-Cahersiveen/README.md

+# Women's Club Cahersiveen

 Women's Club Cahersiveen is a website that provides information about the local community for women in South Kerry, Ireland.
 The site is targeted toward women of all ages who are looking for a way to socialise, develop, learn new skills, live actively and keep themselves fit.
-Women's Club Cahersiveen website will be useful to see the list of activities, days and venues the members of the community can join any of them.
+Women's Club Cahersiveen website will be useful to see the list of activities, days and venues the members of the community can join.

 Mock-up